jlbdash/Kobold-Snacks/README.md

 # Kobold-Snacks
-A Branding Project for a Bakery
+A Branding School Project for a Bakery

+Using Photoshop and Illustrator